Robiamado/Complete-Data-Handler/README.md

 **common**

 Returns a cdh buildt using common keys using ‘key’ as second argument, or common values using ‘val’ as second argument.
-  - Added append, join, merge, common methods on returning a cdh.
-  - Added update, append, pop methods on modifying existing cdh.

-Please report any Bugs at robiamado@gmail.com.
+Please report any bugs at robiamado@gmail.com